michi84o/AccessBattle/README.md

 ## Status

+UPDATE July 2018: I'm about to lose interest in developing this game further.
+I don't even know if anyone is playing this.
+I will work on the game until version 1.0 is released.
+I think this will on August the 31rd 2018.

 - Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing.
-    - Text and MySql/MariaDb based user databases are supported.
+    - Text and MySql/MariaDB based user databases are supported.
 	- Plugins for other database types are supported.
   - Singleplayer is in alpha.
 The AI plugin contains two stupid AI opponents.
     - Plugins for more AIs are supported.